MiPT: Pharmacodynamics

 MiPT acts as a serotonin receptor modulator.
 It shows affinity for the serotonin 5-HT_{2A}, 5-HT_{1A}, and 5-HT_{2B} receptors.
 The drug acts as a potent partial agonist of the serotonin 5-HT_{2A} receptor.
 It shows weak affinity for the serotonin transporter (SERT) and vesicular monoamine transporter 2 (VMAT2), but does not act as a monoamine reuptake inhibitor or releasing agent even at very high concentrations.

 Chemistry

 Properties

 MiPT base, unlike many other tryptamines in their freebase form, does not decompose rapidly in the presence of light or oxygen.

 Crystal structure

 In August 2019, Chadeayne et al. solved the crystal structure of fumarate salt of MiPT.

 Synthesis

 The chemical synthesis of MiPT has been described.

 Analogues

-Analogues of MiPT include 4-HO-MiPT, 4-AcO-MiPT, 5-MeO-MiPT, methylethyltryptamine (MET), methylpropyltryptamine (MPT), ethylisopropyltryptamine (EiPT), propylisopropyltryptamine (PiPT), dimethyltryptamine (DMT), and diisopropyltryptamine (DiPT), among others.
+Analogues of MiPT include 4-HO-MiPT, 4-AcO-MiPT, 5-MeO-MiPT, methylethyltryptamine (MET), methylpropyltryptamine (MPT), ethylisopropyltryptamine (EiPT), propylisopropyltryptamine (PiPT), dimethyltryptamine (DMT), diisopropyltryptamine (DiPT), and MiPBF, among others.